leolwin999/leolwin-com/src/data/blog/_assembly/assembly-project-ideas.md

 > Fetch the code [here!](https://github.com/leolwin999/Assembly-Projects/blob/main/Assembly_Files/read_file.asm)

 ## Write File
-This program writes contents to a `.txt` file.
+This program writes contents to a .txt file.
 It overwrite the file or create one if not existed.
 It also shows how to interact with files on your system through system calls.
 Skills you'll gain:
--   File handling using system calls (`write`,`open`,`close`)
+-   File handling using system calls (write, open, close)
 -   Using different syscall flags
 -   Create and overwriting the file
 -   Error checking in system-level code